jvc84/hyprfloat/README.md

 # Information

-You can get this information by using flag `--help` of `-h` with any binary
+You can get this information by using flag `--help` or `-h` with any binary

 Default config path: `$HOME/.config/hyprfloat/hf.toml`